-Brad, a new RMT, has begun working in a boutique spa.
+Brad is a new RMT who works in a boutique spa.
 His semi-regular patient, Alanna, returns for a treatment.
-Usually, Alanna requests a full-body relaxation massage.
-However, on this visit, Alanna explains that she has just participated in a popular annual 10-kilometre charity run the day before.
+Alanna usually requests a full-body relaxation massage but today she explains that she did a 10-kilometre charity run the day before.
 Alanna asks Brad to work on her gluteals and calves to reduce the soreness from her run.

-Brad and Alanna discuss and agree that a gentle, general sports treatment to her calves and gluteals would be the best treatment option for today.
+After completing a quick physical assessment, Brad and Alanna discuss and agree that a gentle, general sports treatment to her calves and gluteals would be the best treatment option for today.
 Brad asks for consent to treat Alanna’s calves and gluteals.
-During this discussion, Brad provides Alanna with information about where on her body treatment will be delivered, the anticipated benefits, and his therapeutic rationale, and encourages Alanna to provide feedback for depth of pressure throughout the treatment.
-Brad also explains to Alanna how he proposes she disrobe, and how he proposes to use draping during the treatment.
+During this discussion, Brad explains how he will provide treatment and tells Alanna which areas of her body he will work on.
+He outlines anticipated benefits, his therapeutic rationale for treatment, and encourages Alanna to provide feedback for depth of pressure throughout the treatment.
+Brad also explains to Alanna how he proposes she disrobe, and how he will use draping during the treatment.
 Finally, Brad gives Alanna an opportunity to ask questions.
-Once Alanna provides verbal consent, Brad documents the verbal consent in his patient record and proceeds with treatment.
+She provides verbal consent which Brad documents while he’s outside of the room to allow her to prepare for treatment.
 During the massage, Alanna seems very relaxed.

-Brad decides to alter the treatment in order to reduce tension in Alanna’s adductors, but does not say anything to Alanna about this, not wanting to interrupt her rest.
-Brad is certain that Alanna will find the treatment to her adductors helpful and therapeutic, after her run.
-He knows that Alanna trusts him, because she has returned to seek treatment from him over several visits.
+Brad decides to alter the treatment in order to reduce tension in Alanna’s adductors, but does not say anything to her about this, not wanting to interrupt her rest.
+Brad is certain that Alanna will find the treatment to her adductors helpful and therapeutic after her run.
+He knows that Alanna trusts him, because she has returned to seek treatment over several visits.
 Brad works the entire length of the adductors, even very close to the pubic region, but does not check in with his patient about working in this area.

 Alanna becomes frightened and uncomfortable, unsure why Brad is touching her close to her pubic region, but feels frozen, unable to speak up or leave.
 After she leaves the treatment that day, Alanna makes a complaint to CMTBC about Brad.